ossained/teleconnet_pipeline/README.md

 Goal: Understand the raw data and prepare it for validation.

 STEP 2 — Data Validation (Business Rules)
-Apply telecom‑specific validation rules such as:
+Apply telecom specific validation rules such as:

 Phone number format checks